sameen-t/cyclistic_casestudy/README.md

 |Use bike more frequently during the weekdays particularly during Spring and Summer|Use bikes more frequently during the weekends particularly during Spring and Summer|
 |Start and end their journeys in commercial and residential areas of the city that are far removed from the train station|Start and end their journeys from key tourist attractions of the city|

+**Recommendation**
+1. Offer discounts for electric bike with annual membership <br/>
+2. Offer discounts for bikes when used within typical work commute hours<br/>
+3. Time promotions for Spring and Summer months that would encourage casual members to see an annual membership as a more economical choice. <br/>
+4. Plan marketing campaigns around key tourist points where casual riders are most likely to start and end their journeys and will be easily accessible to ads. <br/>
+5. Highlight the benefits of an annual membership to easily and frequently commute between areas in the city that are not easily accessible via public transport. <br/>